mikprin/md5_calc_api/README.md

 ### Linux (any)
 Docker (for container managment).
 You can read about installing docker here: https://docs.docker.com/engine/install/
 ### Ubuntu
 postgresql-devel: (libpq-dev in Debian/Ubuntu, libpq-devel on Centos/Fedora/Cygwin/Babun.).
-For SQLAlchemy to work.
+For SQL Alchemy to work.